 This issue was first addressed by the request for legal research as noted in Section 4.1 and Annex 4.
 Secondly, the WG performed the critical task of reviewing the qualification criteria which is documented in the work package mentioned in Section 4.1.
-It became evident from the WG deliberations that it was not possible to develop a single framework of qualification criteria that most of the Working Group could support given the different nature of IGOs, the RCRC, IOC and other INGOs.
+It became evident from the WG deliberations that it was not possible to develop a single framework of qualification criteria that most of the WG would support given the different nature of IGOs, the RCRC, IOC and other INGOs.
 Further, the WG determined that the IOC and RCRC did differ from other INGOs given their unique legal standing compared to other INGOs.
-The scope of the qualification criteria for IGOs became defined and quantified by the list of IGO organizations eligible for protection submitted by the GAC; and for the RCRC and IOC by both the GAC's and ICANN Board's recognition of the international legal protections for the IOC and RCRC (all being temporarily protected by ICANN Board actions).
-Conversely, as noted in the proposed recommendations below, other INGO organizations have a set of proposed qualification criteria that will be essential for granting any protections for INGOs other than the RCRC and IOC.
+The scope of the qualification criteria for IGOs became defined and quantified by the list of IGO organizations eligible for protection submitted by the GAC; and for the RCRC and IOC by both the GAC's and ICANN Board's recognition of the international legal protections for the IOC and RCRC.
+Conversely, as noted in the proposed recommendations, other INGO organizations have a set of proposed qualification criteria that relate to the ECOSOC list.